alextwothousand/ugmp-docker/README.md

 FROM alexdev2000/ugmp-docker:latest

 ##
-# Add gamemode to workdir
+# Add package to workdir
 ##
 ADD . .